CourageSupreme/courage-cybersecurity-portfolio./README.md

 - NASM Nutrition
 - Advanced Boxing for Fitness
 - NASM Stretch & Flexibility Coach
-- NASM Corrective Exercise Specialist
+and currently completing the NASM Corrective Exercise Specialist

 Each step reflected my commitment to learning and serving others.